-Why do I keep checking the oven?
+Why do I keep checking it?

 It is all too easy for me to panic and check multiple times.
 One time is never enough.
-I don’t want to burn the house down, but I don’t want my mental health to burn out either.
+I don’t want the house to burn down, but I don’t want my mental health to burn out either.

 I’m not quite there yet.

-I overthink the worst case scenario.
-Every time.
+I overthink the worst case scenario

 If I have been cooking, I can’t sleep or leave the house until the oven has cooled down again.
 The same with the hobs on top.